2024 Scholarships - Davidson County | CampusReel

 2024 Davidson County Scholarships

 Davidson County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 44% of Davidson County residents in North Carolina over the age of 25 have graduated with a professional degree - 37% have completed high school.
+Despite high costs, 49% of Davidson County residents in Tennessee over the age of 25 have graduated with a professional degree - 10% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Davidson County residents in North Carolina will continue to need help paying for college.
-4,104 men and 4,463 women are enrolled in grades 9-12 while 2,382 men 3,398 women are currently undergraduates in college.
+It’s clear that Davidson County residents in Tennessee will continue to need help paying for college.
+14,127 men and 14,038 women are enrolled in grades 9-12 while 18,382 men 22,478 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Davidson County residents and can help pay for school in a variety of ways.
 Davidson County scholarships, whether they are exclusively available to Davidson County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Davidson County residents.

 How much total award money and scholarships are available for Davidson County residents?